Renville Rangers

-The Renville Rangers were a militia of Dakota and Métis living in Minnesota who took part in the Dakota War of 1862, the American Civil War, and subsequent campaigns against the Dakota under Alfred Sully and Henry Hastings Sibley.
+The Renville Rangers were a militia of Dakota and Métis in Minnesota who took part in the Dakota War of 1862, the American Civil War, and subsequent campaigns against the Dakota under Alfred Sully and Henry Hastings Sibley.

 History

-The Renville Rangers were a small mounted militia of initially between 15 and 25 Métis men who were originally formed under the leadership of Joseph Renville in the early 1800's to protect his farmstead and the Lac qui Parle Mission in Chippewa County, Minnesota.
+The Renville Rangers initially consisted of between 15 and 25 Métis men, organized under the leadership of Joseph Renville in the early 1800's to protect his farmstead and the Lac qui Parle Mission in Chippewa County, Minnesota.
 According to Métis historian Lawrence J. Barkwell, the militia was also known by the nicknames "Renville’s Soldiers" or “Prairie Dogs" (Dakota: Tokadantee).
-Joseph Renville adopted Gabriel Renville after Gabriel’s father was killed in 1833 leading a Dakota war party against the Ojibwe.
-Gabriel Renville would eventually maintain the militia as its hereditary leader, an Akacita (Dakota: Warrior) and continue its use well into the 1860's when it was utilized during the Dakota War of 1862 as scouts for the Union army and the Department of the Northwest.
+Joseph Renville's nephew Gabriel Renville would eventually maintain the militia as its hereditary leader, an Akacita (Dakota: Warrior), and continue it well into the 1860's when it was utilized during the Dakota War of 1862 as scouts for the Union army and the Department of the Northwest.

 Involvement in the Dakota Uprising

 On August 13, 1862 Gabriel Renville organized a group of Métis men and others who had been employed at both the Lower Sioux Agency and Upper Sioux Agency to form a company of volunteers known as the "Renville Rangers" to volunteer for service in the Union army for the ongoing American Civil War.
 This unit was eventually taken to Fort Snelling by Indian Agent Thomas J. Galbraith along with other volunteers from the Upper and Lower Reservations with an escort from the 5th Minnesota Infantry Regiment.

-On August 17, 1862 one day before the Dakota War broke out, Lieutenant Timothy Sheehan had left Fort Ridgely with a detachment of 50 men from Company C of the 5th Minnesota Infantry Regiment in order to sign a treaty with the Ojibwe.

 When the attack at the Lower Sioux Agency occurred troops of the 5th Minnesota Infantry Regiment stationed at Fort Ridgely were warned of the ongoing Dakota revolt.
 In response to this the commander at Fort Ridgely, Captain John S. Marsh, sent out a scouting party to the nearby Redwood Ferry on the Cottonwood River where the Battle of Redwood Ferry ensued.
 Captain Marsh had also ordered Lieutenant Sheehan and his detachment to return immediately to Fort Ridgely in order to protect the refugees who had now fled the Upper Sioux Agency and Lower Sioux Agency seeking protection at the fort.
 Likewise, Thomas J. Galbraith and the Renville Rangers were also recalled to return to the fort to protect it.

 The Renville Rangers would ultimately take part in the Battle of Fort Ridgely with around 50 total militiamen under the command of 1st Lieutenant James Gorman, the brother of former Territorial Governor Willis A. Gorman.
 The militia would also take part in the decisive Battle of Wood Lake which ended the Dakota War.